 Bariatric physicians in Bayonet Point

-Maintaining a healthy weight is often a challenge.
+Maintaining a healthy weight can be a challenge.
 At Bayonet Point Hospital, we are here to help treat patients with obesity and obesity-related health problems.
-For patients that qualify, bariatric surgery—also known as weight loss surgery—may be an option to help facilitate weight loss and maintain a healthy weight in the long-term.
+For patients that qualify, bariatric surgery—also known as weight loss surgery—may be an option to help facilitate weight loss and maintain a healthy weight.

 Candidates for bariatric surgery